"Dynamite in the Wilderness"

 On every other trip, our group had never ponied up the dollars to rent a satellite phone.
 But, for whatever reason, this time we had.
 I climbed 800 feet with the phone, to the top of the nearest mountain, and attempted to call Idaho Public Television.

 After a few misses, the receptionist at the station caught just enough of my words to transfer the phone to General Manager Peter Morrill.
-Peter quickly realized the possibilities of the story and approached Jeff Tucker, a young, enterprising staffer who had worked with both Peter and me on major stories.
+Peter quickly realized the possibilities of the story and approached young Jeff Tucker, an enterprising staffer who had worked with both Peter and me on major stories.
+Jeff, as it turned out, would one day become General Manager of Idaho Public Television.

-To hear Jeff tell it, the connection was so patchy that he could barely understand what I was saying.
+But today, he had a bigger problem.
+To hear Jeff tell it, the phone connection was so patchy that he could barely understand what I was saying.

 Jeff gathered together the camera gear and some chicken wings and called Pete Zimowsky of the Idaho Statesman.
-A few hours earlier, Zimo had heard about the logjam.
-Pete jumped at the chance for a first-hand look at what was unfolding in the Frank.
+A few hours earlier, Zimo had heard about the logjam, and he jumped at the chance for a first-hand look at what was unfolding in the Frank.

-Jeff hired a commercial pilot with his Cessna 206.
-As he told me afterwards, he didn’t exactly have permission to use the airstrip at nearby Pistol Creek Ranch, but figured if they landed there, things would eventually work out.
+Jeff hired a pilot who was an expert at backcountry flying.
+As Jeff told me afterward, he didn’t exactly have permission to use the airstrip at nearby Pistol Creek Ranch but figured if they landed there, things would eventually work out.

 -----------------------------------------